COR Review Process

-In part 1, researchers who are interested in using the University of Phoenix as a sampling site or data set must submit a one-page study prospectus for a feasibility review by the Committee on Research co-chairs.
+In part 1, researchers who are interested in using the University of Phoenix as a sampling site or data set must submit a one-page study prospectus for a feasibility review by the Committee on Research Chair or co-chairs.
 The feasibility review has two, separate goals:

 - Provide guidance on the perceived success of the study in accessing the sample or data set and the research questions being of interest to the University.

 - Provide guidance to the researcher for locating support to develop or align their research project to current research projects or labs in the University Research Centers or colleges/schools.
 Emerging researchers, particularly UOPX doctoral students who are developing a dissertation topic, are encouraged to use this resource.

 Review the FAQs and familiarize yourself with the application and types of eligible studies before submitting.
 A feasibility feedback letter does not guarantee that your research will be successful in securing full approval.
 It simply provides the researcher with an initial review that the research population or data is available and the research study is aligned with the University.
 A fully approved study is dependent on the researcher(s)' ability to submit a competent, quality study plan and secure site permissions.

 A feasibility review provides feedback on three aspects of a study prospectus:

 - oversampling or research area saturation based on current projects at the University,